Mauritania Country Profile

 Two multiparty presidential elections since then were widely seen as being flawed; Mauritania remains, in reality, a one-party state.

-The country continues to experience ethnic tensions between its black minority population and the dominant Maur (Arab-Berber) populace.
+The country continues to experience ethnic tensions between its black minority population and the dominant Maur (White Moors, Arab-Berber) populace.

 Mauritania is a member state of the League of Arab States